-During the last quarter of the year, many countries in the northern region of the world turn into a winter wonderland, but the Philippines?
-It still continues to have a tropical weather with occasional rain.
+During the last quarter of the year, many countries in the northern region of the world turn into winter wonderlands.
+But the Philippines?
+It still continues to have tropical weather with occasional rain.

-If you’d like to experience a merry white Christmas in December soon, here are the best places you can go to.
-And guess what, even with a third-world passport, you can easily fly over to these places… visa-free!
+If you’d like to experience a merry white Christmas soon, here are the best places you can visit.
+And guess what: Even with a third-world passport, you can easily fly over to these places… visa-free!
 Cool, isn’t it?

 1. Jeju Island, South Korea

 Here’s your chance to visit South Korea without applying for a visa!
 Sure, it’s pretty easy to apply for a visa to visit the country (plus it’s free!).
 But nothing beats travelling with just a passport, right?
 Jeju Island is best known for its beaches, but you can also head on to the northern regions such as Eorimok and try sledging downhill.
 The winter sport is popular among children, but the kids-at-heart can always join in.

 Winter season: January to March